AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

   - cmd+S on mac brings the jenkinsfile pipeline script to edit.
   - for declarative pipeline, the first line is the `pipeline` block
   - `agent` specifies where the pipeline or specific `stage` executes
-  - `stage` conceptually a distinct subset of the pipeline, Used to present pipeline status/progress.
+  - `stage` conceptually a distinct subset of the pipeline, used to present pipeline status/progress.
   - `steps` A series of distinct tasks inside a stage.

 ### Lab - Create first pipeline